ahance1065/Simple-Amplitude-Graphing/README.md

 ### (Today, most DAWs/Editors have these waveforms graphs, but if you want to take a picture to share it with someone, this might be easier)

 ## Project Status
-I am still relatively new to coding.
-I am working on creating a version with a file upload button, but this current one I did through Kaggle's database/input feature.
+I am still in the process of learning to code proficiently.
+With that in mind, I am working on creating a version with a file upload button, but this current one I did through Kaggle's database/input feature.

 ## How It Works
 1. **Load The Audio Sample(s)**: This project uses `librosa.load()` to read and process `.wav` files.